jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ## Intro
 This analysis looks at the different aspects of videogames over the past ~40 years using a random samples of videogames, representative of the entire industry, to relate real life qualitative events to measurable changes in the sales and consumption of videogames.

-The data used in this analysis was obtained from [kaggle]("https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings"), and is a user compiled data set of videogames, which extends a scrape already performed by Metacritic, *"a website that aggregates reviews of films, TV shows, music albums, video games and formerly, books"* [Wikipedia] (https://en.wikipedia.org/wiki/Metacritic).
+The data used in this analysis was obtained from [kaggle](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings), and is a user compiled data set of videogames, which extends a scrape already performed by Metacritic, *"a website that aggregates reviews of films, TV shows, music albums, video games and formerly, books"* [Wikipedia](https://en.wikipedia.org/wiki/Metacritic).
 It includes over 16,000 unique video games, of which 6,825 have all entries complete.

 This dataset does not contain all videogames from 1980-2016, and and so in this analysis it is considered a sample of that set of all videogames. each videogame can have up to 16 associated pieces of information, here is a description of each of them: